eclipse/vorto-examples/vorto-hono-subscriber/Readme.md

 2. Modify application.yml and configure your tenantId of your Bosch IoT Hub subscription
 3. Modify qpid.properties and adjust the connectionfactory.localhost URL to your Bosch IoT Hub configuration
-4. Run the app as a Spring Boot application
+4. Run the app as a Spring Boot application with `mvn clean install springBoot:run`

 ### 2. Register a device in Bosch IoT Suite

-You can easily register a test device ID in the Bosch IoT Hub using the Swagger API https://apidocs.bosch-iot-suite.com
+You can easily register a test device ID in the Bosch IoT Hub using the [Swagger API](https://apidocs.bosch-iot-suite.com)

 1. Register device with a device ID, e.g. '4711'